perfect7gentleman/Naga_KeypadMapper/README.md

 8 | 4th button (aka backward button)
 9 | 5th button (aka forward button)
 ### KEYBOARD FUNCTION (key)
-For mapping a key from keyboard you need to look up your key e.g. here: http://cgit.freedesktop.org/xorg/proto/x11proto/plain/keysymdef.h .
-You need to exclude the beginning `XK_` so for example caps lock would be `Caps_Lock`.
+For mapping a key from keyboard you need to look up your key e.g. here: /usr/include/linux/input-event-codes.h .
+You need to exclude the beginning `KEY_` so for example caps lock would be `Capslock`.
 If you want to test your shortcut you can use `xdotool key --window getactivewindow KEYorSHORTCUT` .
 If no error appears the shortcut works. **Keep in mind this not only tests but also executes the shortcut.**
 ### NOTES
 If the `$HOME/.naga/mapping_01.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).